gonutz/command_line_programs/README.md

 field - Select a space separated field from standard input by index.

 first - Output the first N bytes of the input.
 Outputs all if no N is given or if the
         argument is not a number.
+Call like this: first 5 < file
+		first byte < file
+		first 5 bytes < file
+		first line < file
+		first 5 lines < file

 last - Output the last N lines of standard input.
 Call like this:
        last line < file